TL;DR Summary

 Exploring the current struggles with traditional workbook among business students.

-Research revealed three barriers: abandonment from lack of accountability, overwhelm from rigid curricula, and time constraints.
 I translated these into design principles through wireframing and prototyping.
-Testing with 6 students validated my approach and led to five core features.
+Testing with 6 students, I previously interviwed to validate my approach and led to five core features.

 5 features: